Oklahoma Sooners football: Barry Switzer era (1973–1988)

 During the 1970s, Switzer's teams went 73–7–2 in seven years, and the Sooners won the Big Eight every year from 1972 to 1980.
 However, during the early 1980s, the team's performance worsened.
-They lost four games each in 1981, 1982, and 1983.
-In 1984, the team improved to 9–2–1 and defeated Nebraska when the Cornhuskers were ranked No. 1 in the country.
-The win allowed Oklahoma to claim a share of the conference championship and receive an Orange Bowl bid against Washington, which they subsequently lost.
+They lost four games each year from 1981 through 1983.
+In 1984, the team improved to 9–2–1 and defeated top-ranked Nebraska.
+The win allowed Oklahoma to claim a share of the Big Eight championship and receive an Orange Bowl bid against Washington, a game they subsequently lost.

 Switzer's teams returned to contention for the national championship during the next three seasons, earning an 11–1 record and a Big Eight title in each.
-However, in all three years, the Sooners lost to Miami, directly costing them the opportunity to win at least one championship.
+However, in all three years, the Sooners lost to Miami.
 In 1985, the Sooners won the national championship despite their loss, rebounding to defeat top-ranked Penn State in the Orange Bowl.
-In 1986, the Sooners won another Orange Bowl but finished No. 3 behind Penn State and Miami, who had faced each other for the championship in the Fiesta Bowl with the Nittany Lions emerging victorious.
-1987 saw the Sooners play in two No. 1 vs. No. 2 games in a row, defeating top-ranked Nebraska to end their regular season undefeated before facing Miami the Orange Bowl to decide the national title.
-No. 2 Miami defeated the Sooners, who had risen to the top of the polls following the Nebraska game, 20–14.
+In 1986, the Sooners won another Orange Bowl but finished No. 3 behind Penn State and Miami, who had faced each other for the national championship in the Fiesta Bowl.
+In 1987, the Sooners played in two No. 1 vs. No. 2 games in a row, defeating top-ranked Nebraska to end their regular season undefeated before facing Miami in the Orange Bowl to decide the national title.
+The Hurricanes defeated the Sooners, who had risen to the top of the polls following the Nebraska game, 20–14.
 In 1988, the Sooners finished 9–3, with highlights including a 70–24 win against Kansas State in which the team rushed for 768 yards, which remains an FBS record.

 Switzer's tenure ended in scandal.
 After the 1988 season, the NCAA placed the Sooners on probation for violating several rules, including offering improper benefits to players and recruits.
 In one example, a recruit was offered $1,000 to enroll at the university.
 It was determined that Switzer had personally paid for rental cars for students entertaining recruits on campus.
 Meanwhile, several of his players were in trouble with the law.
 Despite knowing that certain players had problems with alcohol or drugs, Switzer had recruited them anyway due to their talent.
 Notable players Charles Thompson and Brian Bosworth were found to be involved with drugs or steroids.
-Switzer's home was robbed in 1989, and Thompson was alleged to be one of the burglars.
 On multiple occasions, players were caught attempting to sell cocaine to undercover agents.
 A shooting and a gang rape took place in the athletic dorm within eight days of each other; two players were later convicted for the rape.
 Former Sooner Jim Riley later said that amid the turmoil, "Barry was just trying to keep it together."